tournepivoine/shinpokered-fr/README.md

 [View the Consolidated Changelog Document](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- Trainers will not use non-healing items if they or the player are at low HP, making them more aggressive
+- AI will not switch if its HP is below 25% as it's ususally not worth it
 - Fades in or out to white in GBC mode with gamma shader enabled will no longer have a frame of incorrect color
 - The move Transform now decrements PP properly when used by the AI recursively
 - Spinner tiles animate properly without resorting to vblank-induced slowdown